 Simon Kuper is an author and Financial Times columnist.
-His book co-authored with Stefan Szymanski, Soccernomics—perhaps best described as a football version of Freakonomics—has been updated for the 2018 World Cup.
-(Note: Why England Lose is the UK edition of the same book)
+His book co-authored with Stefan Szymanski, Soccernomics—perhaps best described as a football version of Freakonomics—is called Why England Lose in its UK edition.

 Books by Simon Kuper